 This bill would authorize a student enrolled in a community college class or classes pursuant to an apprenticeship training program or an internship training program, as defined, who does not have a social security number to use an individual tax identification number for purposes of any background check required by the class or program.

-Status: Referred to the Committee on Higher Ed (25 February 2019); In Senate and referred to Committee on Rules for assignment (28 March 2019).
+Status: Referred to the Committees on Higher Ed and Public Safety (24 April 2019).